Oklo Natural Nuclear Reactor Gabon — Bariandite

 A Prize for Geology Collections

-A rare mineral from Earth’s only known natural nuclear reactor.
-This bariandite specimen from Oklo, Gabon carries a trace uranium dusting; a must-have for collectors of rare geological specimens.
+A rare mineral from Earth's only known natural nuclear reactor.
+This bariandite specimen from Oklo, Gabon, is a must-have for collectors of extraordinary, rare rock specimens.